Faculty Professional Development

 Online Learning and Strategy (OL&S) & Educational Technology (EdTech)

-OL&S and Ed Tech provide a variety of resource and support options to assist faculty and administrators in the development of online courses and programs.
-These include:
+OL&S and Ed Tech provide a variety of training, resources and support to assist faculty and administrators in the development of online courses and programs.
+They provide strategic direction on the implementation and use of a wide range of teaching and learning technologies, and offer services including:

 - Guidance concerning resources to support market research needed to inform decision making about the development of online programs (OL&S)